mcrossley/mousejiggler/README.md

 of MouseJiggler.

 (Added in 1.5+): The "-m" / "--minimized" command-like switch tells MouseJiggler to start already minimized.

+(Changed in 1.7+):
+ - The mouse now only moves every 50 seconds, the minimum Windows timeout is 1 minute, so this should be plenty.
+ - Added a system tray context menu to enable/disable the jiggle, and exit the program

 That's it.
 Enjoy!